jrgeek-org/dit-framework/README.md

 ## The Problem

-Every evaluation framework in production AI operates on a shared assumption: that evaluating a system's outputs is equivalent to evaluating the system. **It is not.**
+Most evaluation frameworks in production AI focus on outputs as the observable surface of system behavior.
+This does not establish what produced them.

 Outputs cross the **interaction boundary** — the point where a participant encounters a result.
 The composition that produced the output (model state, component versions, routing paths, dependency configurations, intermediate transformations) is not present at that boundary.
 This is a structural condition, not a tooling gap.